llmariner/llmariner/README.md

 ---

 LLMariner (= LLM + Mariner) is an extensible open source platform to simplify the management of generative AI workloads.
 Built on Kubernetes, it enables you to efficiently handle both training and inference data within your own clusters.
-With [OpenAI-compatible APIs](https://platform.openai.com/docs/api-reference), LLMariner leverages ecosystem of tools, facilitating seamless integration for a wide range of AI-driven applications.
+With [OpenAI-compatible APIs](https://platform.openai.com/docs/api-reference), LLMariner leverages an ecosystem of tools, facilitating seamless integration for a wide range of AI-driven applications.

 <p align="center">
   <img src="https://llmariner.ai/images/concepts.png" width=80% title="LLMariner concepts" alt="LLMariner concepts">